 School of Medicine

-Showing 1-4 of 4 Results
+Showing 1-2 of 2 Results

 Subhro K. Sen, MD

-Clinical Assistant Professor, Surgery - Plastic & Reconstructive Surgery
+Clinical Associate Professor, Surgery - Plastic & Reconstructive Surgery

 Dr. Sen’s general clinical interests are in reconstructive surgery, microvascular surgery, and hand and upper extremity surgery.
-His practice includes: post-traumatic extremity reconstruction; post-oncologic reconstruction of the head and neck, trunk and extremities; perforator flap surgery; and melanoma surgery.
-He is also leading the effort to develop a comprehensive Wound and Limb Salvage Center at Stanford.
-As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, degenerative conditions, peripheral nerve injuries, and congenital hand differences.
+His plastic surgery practice includes: post-traumatic extremity reconstruction; post-oncologic reconstruction of the head and neck, trunk and extremities; perforator flap surgery; and melanoma surgery.
+He is also co-medical director of the Stanford Advanced Wound Care Center.
+As a hand surgeon in the Robert A. Chase Hand and Upper Limb Center, he has interests in hand trauma, reconstruction, degenerative conditions, peripheral nerve injuries, oncologic conditions and congenital hand differences.

 In addition to his clinical practice, Dr. Sen is involved in research, publication, and teaching.
 His peer-reviewed research includes studies on peripheral nerve regeneration, and he has authored a number of book chapters on a variety of hand surgery topics.
-He currently reviews manuscripts submitted for publication in Plastic and Reconstructive Surgery and Annals of Plastic Surgery.
+He has reviewed manuscripts submitted for publication in Plastic and Reconstructive Surgery and Annals of Plastic Surgery.
 Dr. Sen is double board certified by the American Board of Plastic Surgery and the American Board of Surgery.
-He is a member of the American Society of Plastic Surgeons and the American Society for Reconstructive Microsurgery, and is a candidate member of the American Society for Surgery of the Hand, and the American Association for Hand Surgery.
+He is a member of the American Society of Plastic Surgeons, American Society for Reconstructive Microsurgery and the American Society for Surgery of the Hand.